-Excavation activities are scheduled to begin on February 6, 2012.
-The investigation is anticipated to take approximately 15 weeks to complete.
+Excavation activities may take place at any time and the investigation is anticipated to take approximately 14 weeks.

 Parsons will maintain the following records and will make them readily available upon request:

-- dates when major grading activities occur; - dates when excavation or sifting activities temporarily or permanently cease on a portion of the site; and - dates when investigation and restoration measures are initiated and completed.
+- 1. the dates when major grading activities occur; - 2. the dates when excavation or sifting activities temporarily or permanently cease on a portion of the site; and - 3. the dates when investigation and restoration measures are initiated and completed.